StaudtEngineering/LidaRx/README.md

 	await sweep.StartScanAsync();
 ```

-...the the programm registers for `LidarStatusEvent` with the `LidarStatusLevel.Error` and logs the
+...then the programm registers for `LidarStatusEvent` with the `LidarStatusLevel.Error` and logs the
 messages to the console.

 ```csharp